elixirschool/elixirschool/en/lessons/specifics/plug.md

 ## Plug.Router

-For most applications, like a web site or REST API, you'll want a router to route request for different paths and HTTP verbs to different handlers.
+For most applications, like a web site or REST API, you'll want a router to route requests for different paths and HTTP verbs to different handlers.
 `Plug` provides a router to do that.
 As we are about to see, we don't need a framework like Sinatra in Elixir since we get that for free with Plug.